igorkosta/igorkosta.github.io/source/_posts/good-leaders.md

  - dynamics
  - leaders
 ---

-Everything written below is highly influenced by the talk given at Creative Mornings Saint-Petersburg by the former Head of PR of the second biggest Russian mobile network operator - Alexander Tsypkin: [Leadership and team](https://www.youtube.com/watch?v=czb9Bjv-OQM)
+Everything written below is highly influenced by my personal experience and talks that were given by the people I'm following.
-It's not a transcript though.

-What you will read here are my ideas and ideas I can identify myself with.
+What you will read here is my take on the leadership.

 <!-- more -->